Bharathwaj29/Diabetes-Patients_MeriSKILL/README.md

 on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.

-Tools Used : Excel, Tableau
+Tools Used : Excel, Python